ansible-collections/ansible.utils/docs/ansible.utils.index_of_lookup.rst

 Synopsis
 --------
-- This lookup returns a list of indicies of items matching some criteria in a list.
+- This lookup returns the indicies of items matching some criteria in a list
+- When working with a list of dictionaries, the key to evaluate can be specified
 - ``index_of`` is also available as a ``filter_plugin`` for convenience